 Dr. Duling offers convenient treatment with customized teeth whitening kits.
 These kits contain custom whitening trays and whitening gel.
 To create the whitening trays, Dr. Duling will take digital impressions of the teeth and work with a local dental lab to create the trays.

 To use take-home whitening trays, you must first brush your teeth.
 Then, apply a small amount of whitening gel in each tray compartment.
-The trays keep the saliva from coming in contact with the gel, which can interfere with active ingredients within the bleaching agents.
+The trays keep the saliva from contacting the gel, which can interfere with active ingredients within the bleaching agents.
 In addition, the trays allow each tooth to receive the correct amount of gel continuously.

 Intrinsic vs. Extrinsic Stains

 Extrinsic tooth stains appear on the surface of your teeth.
 Intrinsic stains are found within the tooth enamel.
-Although over-the-counter toothpaste or whitening treatments can remove some extrinsic stains, professional teeth whitening can remove both types of stains.
+Although over-the-counter toothpaste or whitening treatments can remove some extrinsic stains, professional teeth whitening can remove both types.
 Intrinsic stains are more difficult to remove because they are caused by certain medications, injuries, or overexposure to fluoride.

 Frequently Asked Questions About Teeth Whitening